The Dome

 No, the ticket to visit the Dome is valid for one visit only.

-For any further information or assistance with your booking, our Visitor Assistance team is available to address any additional requests.
+For further clarification or support with your booking, our Visitor Assistance team is available to answer any additional questions.

 Yes, but the climb could be challenging for small children.